 A research company conducted a focus group research for Sony boom boxes, and during the interview, when asked about boom box colour preference between yellow or black, almost all the participants voted for a yellow boom box.
 At the end of the focus group, the participants were offered a free boom box to be picked up on their way out.
 Despite both options available for them to pick, almost everyone took the black boom box over the yellow.

-I read this in ‘The User Is Always Right’ (a fabulous book for those looking to understand persona-building in depth) with the takeaway that although interviews may provide you with insights, it’s also extremely important to observe the actions of your customers.
-So besides just noting down the words, focus on the actions of your customers to have a holistic understanding of them.
+I read this in ‘The User Is Always Right’ (a fabulous book for those looking to understand persona-building in depth) with the takeaway that although interviews may provide insights, it’s also extremely important to observe your customers’ actions.
+So, besides just noting the words, focus on your customers’ actions to have a holistic understanding of them.

-If you have built customer personas, have insights or questions regarding the process, do write in the comments below or in our forums!
+If you have built customer personas and have insights or questions regarding the process, write in the comments below or on our forums!